Kurt M. Campbell: Biden administration

 Campbell was appointed as the National Security coordinator for the Indo-Pacific on January 20, 2021, the first day of President Joe Biden's administration.
 In that role, he traveled to Japan several times and the Solomon Islands.
 His staff included Dr. Rush Doshi and Sarah Donilon.
 He has been referred to as the Biden administration's "Asia coordinator" or "Asia czar."

 On November 1, 2023, Campbell was nominated by President Biden to become the United States deputy secretary of state, and his nomination was sent to the United States Senate the same day.
 His nomination was confirmed by a 92–5 vote on February 6, 2024.
 He was sworn in on February 12, 2024.
-The Biden administration does not plan to nominate a replacement for Campbell as the Indo-Pacific coordinator.
+The Biden administration did not plan to nominate a replacement for Campbell as the Indo-Pacific coordinator.
 A White House spokesperson shared that the role had been created specifically for Campbell and was not a permanent post.